molssi-seamm/molssi-seamm.github.io/source/html/glossary.rst

    :sorted:

    flowchart
       A graphical representation of a multistep simulation protocol.
+See :ref:`Flowchart`

    step
-      A step in a flowchart, represented visually by a box with lines connecting it to other steps.
-Steps are implemented by plug-ins.
+      A step in the simulation protocol, typically representing a single piece of work.
+Represented in a flowchart by a box, steps are implemented by plug-ins.

    plug-in
       The implementation of a step, comprised of a GUI for setting the